Interplay between trimer structure and magnetic ground state in Ba5Ru3O12 probed by Neutron and muSR techniques: Results and Discussions

-Ba$_{5}$Ru$_{3}$O$_{12}$ is a trimer system, which contains disconnected Ru-trimers, in which two Ru$^{+5}$ and one Ru$^{+4}$ ions are present at three different Ru octahedra.
+Ba$_{5}$Ru$_{3}$O$_{12}$ is a trimer system, which contains disconnected Ru-trimers, in which two Ru$^{5+}$ and one Ru$^{4+}$ ions are present at three different Ru octahedra.
 In one of our previous papers, \cite{ref4}, we have shown the three Ru-octahedra in the trimer are distorted, and they have different ordered moments as 1.52, 1.36, and 0.91 $\mu_{B}$ for Ru1, Ru2, and Ru3.
-In oxide materials, the positive muons generally sit near the apical O$^{-2}$ in the Ru-octahedra \cite{ref31}.
-So, due to the individual distorted Ru-octahedra and the Ru-ions with different ordered magnetic moments, the implanted muons at the muon site are likely to face an inhomogeneous local field.
-So, it can result in a canted spin structure at the antiferromagnetically ordered state, which we are also getting from our SpinW simulations.
-In an antiferromagnetically ordered canted spin state, the spin moments are not perfectly antiparallel, leading to the development of a weak net magnetization in the ordered magnetic phase.
+In oxide materials, the positive muons generally sit near the apical O$^{2-}$ in the Ru-octahedra \cite{ref34}.
+It was also predicted that, this system ordered antiferromagnetically with a canted spin state \cite{ref4}.
+For this antiferromagnetically ordered canted spin state, the spin moments are not perfectly antiparallel, leading to the development of a weak net magnetization in the ordered magnetic phase.
 This results in a broad distribution of local magnetic fields at the muon sites.
-As a result, we typically observe a gradual drop rather than a sharp drop in the initial asymmetry at the $T_{N}$ due to the non-uniform local field distributions.
-In our compound, we observe this same gradual drop in the initial asymmetry ($A_{1}$) at $T_{N}$, which strongly supports the canted (non-collinear) spin structure.
+As a result, we typically observe a gradual drop rather than a sharp drop in the initial asymmetry at the T$_{N}$ due to the non-uniform local field distributions.
+In our compound, we observe this same gradual drop in the initial asymmetry ($A_{1}$) at T$_{N}$, which strongly supports the canted (non-collinear) spin structure.
 The non-uniform local magnetic field is governed by different Ru-ground states predominantly arising from different degrees of RuO$_{6}$-octahedral crystallographic distortion.